ABowedBass/helloWorkflow/README.md

 ## Descriptions
 #### User Input
 * User adds a string to "Hello Workflow Input:" field on the user input form and selects either yes (true) or no (false) from "Allow Subflow Processing:".
 "Hello Workflow Input" has a default value built into the workflow, but will be overwritten by anything the user adds in.
-"Allow Subflow Processing:" has a default value of true.
+"Allow Subflow Processing" has a default value of true.

 #### Result
 * These workflows process the inputs given by the user input form to equal "Hello World", as long as allowSubflowProcessing == true